-- Habitat present on site include scattered scrub, tall ruderal, ephemeral/short perennial and scattered trees. - The buildings/structures present on site all have negligible suitability for supporting roosting bats. - The site has low suitability for foraging and commuting bats and suitability for breeding birds. - Mitigation and compensation recommendations have been given for foraging and commuting bats and nesting birds through timing of works. - Enhancement recommendations include the provision of landscaping after the construction phase and the provision of bat and bird boxes. - If the planning application boundary changes or the proposals for the site alter, a re-assessment of the scheme in relation to ecology may be required.
+- Habitats present on site include scattered scrub, tall ruderal, ephemeral/short perennial, scattered trees and buildings. - The buildings and trees present on site all have negligible suitability for supporting roosting bats.
+However, the site has low suitability for foraging and commuting bats and suitability for breeding birds. - There is a single potential adverse impact as a result of the proposal; a minor loss of bird nesting habitat, which will be compensated through sensitive timing of works and the provision of nest boxes on the new warehouse building. - The proposed landscaping will represent an increase in vegetated habitats on site, and further enhancement will be achieved through the provision of bat and bird boxes. - Given the impacts identified, and the mitigation, compensation and enhancement measures proposed it is considered that the proposals accord with all relevant local and national planning policy. - If the planning application boundary changes or the proposals for the site alter, a re-assessment of the scheme in relation to ecology may be required.
 Given the mobility of animals and the potential for colonisation of the site over time, updating survey work may be required, particularly if development does not commence within 18 months of the date of the most recent relevant survey.